PeterOlsen1/load-balancer/README.md

 ## current work

+Optimizations:
+* Use go chans instead of queues (avoid locks)
+* Use worker pool to limit goroutines in request handling (watch queue methods)
+* Use connection pools for backend requests to reuse existing connections
+* Async logging
+* Batch process requests

 Testing:
+* Check out `wrk`, `hey`, or `k6` for stress testing
 * add testing method for sustained connections at n / second
 * Test load threshold with multiple containers, see what it takes to get more running
 * Test with multiple routes, `getRouteConfig` method